Understanding formative, summative, and interim assessment and their role in student learning

 • Standardized state summative assessments

 Despite the array of possible summative instruments, it’s the state summative assessments that often come to mind.
-Federal educational policy requires data collected from these tests to be used for accountability purposes; other high-stakes are associated with summative assessment, such as selection, promotion, and graduation.
+Federal educational policy requires data collected from these tests to be used for accountability purposes; other high stakes are associated with summative assessment, such as selection, promotion, and graduation.
 Legislators also use state summative assessment data to communicate the state of education to the public.

-Interim assessment guides and tracks learning
+Interim assessment guides teaching and learning

 A wide middle ground exists between teachers’ day-to-day formative assessment of student learning and the formal protocols of state summative assessment.
-This middle ground offers opportunities—captured under the umbrella term interim assessment—to gather information about many things that are relevant to the teaching and learning process, including:
+This middle ground offers opportunities—captured under the umbrella term “interim assessment”—to gather information about many things that are relevant to the teaching and learning process, including:

 • Individual and collective student growth